-As iPhone displays have gotten larger, the days when using only one finger to perform most tasks are generally over.
+As iPhone displays have gotten larger, the days of using only one finger to perform most tasks are generally over.
 However, it's still possible, at least in some respects, with Reachability.
-When activated, this Accessibility feature lets you reach items at the top of the mobile device by swiping down on the screen's bottom edge to bring the top into reach.
-Here's how to use it on iOS 15 and all the best iPhones.
+When activated, this accessibility feature lets you reach items at the top of the mobile device by swiping down on the screen's bottom edge to bring the top into reach.
+Here's how to use it on iPhone.